apache/parquet-format/VariantShredding.md

 Invalid cases in the table above must not be produced by writers.
 Readers must return an object when `typed_value` is non-null containing the shredded fields.
 If `typed_value` is null and `value` is an object, readers may read the encoded object but are not required to do so.

-Readers can assume that a value is not an object if `typed_value` is null and that `typed_value` field values are correct; that is, readers do not need to read the `value` column if `typed_value` fields satisfy the required fields.

 ## Nesting